taoteh1221/Open_Crypto_Tracker/README.txt

 Open source / 100% free cryptocurrency investment portfolio tracker, with email / text / Alexa / Ghome / Telegram alerts, charts, mining calculators, leverage / gain / loss / balance stats, news feeds and more.
 Privately track Bitcoin / Ethereum / unlimited other cryptocurrencies.
 Customize as many assets / markets / alerts / charts as you want.

-Web server setup / install is available for $30 hourly if needed (see 'Manual Install' section for remotely-hosted, or try the auto-install bash script for self-hosted).
+Web server setup / install is available for $30 hourly if needed (see 'Manual Install' section for managed hosting, or try the auto-install bash script for self-hosted).
 PM me on Twitter / Skype @ taoteh1221, or get a hold of me using the below-listed contact methods.

 Project Website: https://taoteh1221.github.io